This post was inspired by a YouTube video I published on my channel some time ago. We will do Face Recognition in JAVA.

 If the presented label is wrong we can correct it by entering the new label.
 Please note that we already have the feature vector for the face so all we need to do is insert this record into our data set.
 We use this method to correct miss classifications and increase the accuracy.

+A basic Face Recognition in Java technique is explained.
 This is it for now…

 We will cover every topic described here in more detail very soon.
 Also please note that this is not the most optimal and best solution for this problem.
-So how to improve accuracy and optimize for speed will be cover in another post.
+So how to improve accuracy and optimize for speed will be covered in another post.

-Complete source code: Face Recognition Project
+Complete source code: Face Recognition in Java Project